Brothy Coconut Lime Rice and Chicken cover photo by Home-Cooked Living

 How to make Brothy Coconut Lime Rice and Chicken

-4. Prep the chicken: Cut the chicken breasts into cutlets, then cover with plastic wrap or place into a plastic bag and pound to even thickness.
+3. Cut the chicken breasts into cutlets, then cover with plastic wrap or place into a plastic bag and pound to even thickness.
+Lay the chicken onto a platter in a single layer.
 In a small bowl, mix together the spices.
-Coat the chicken breast with avocado oil, then sprinkle the spices on chicken, seasoning both sides.
+Coat the chicken breast with avocado oil, then sprinkle the spices evenly on the chicken, seasoning both sides.

-5. Preheat a skillet to medium-high heat with a tablespoon of avocado oil.
+7. Cook the chicken: Preheat a skillet to medium-high heat with a tablespoon of avocado oil.
 Once hot, add the chicken in a single layer (it’ll take 2-3 sessions) and cook for about 1 1/2 minutes, then flip and cook another 1 1/2 minutes.
 Mine took 3 minutes total to reach 165ºF in the center, but adjust according to how thick the chicken breast is.
-Remove and put onto a plate and cover.
+Remove and put onto a plate and cover to keep warm, allowing the meat to rest.
 Repeat until all of the chicken is cooked, adding oil if needed.
+You’ll now use this pan for the mushrooms:

-6. Once the rice is done resting, remove the lid and fluff the rice with a fork.
-Then add the remaining 2 cups of broth, the zest and juice of 1-2 limes, 1 Tbsp of finely chopped cilantro, and 1/4 tsp salt.
-Taste test and add more salt if desired (I added another 1/4 tsp).
+9. Finish the rice: Remove the lid from the rice and add the remaining 2 cups of broth and stir it all together.
+Then incorporate the zest and juice of 1-2 limes, 1 Tbsp of finely chopped cilantro, and 1/4 tsp salt.
+Taste test and add more salt as needed to bring out the flavors (I added another 1/4 tsp).
+Turn on medium-high heat to warm it back up for a few minutes.

 Hosting friendly recipe: Brothy Coconut Lime Rice and Chicken